Thing (Marvel Comics): House of M

-In the House of M limited series, Ben is the pilot in Reed Richards' voyage to space, alongside Susan Storm and John Jameson.
-Like the others, Grimm is mutated, though he is the only survivor of the rocket's explosion.
-Ben is transformed into a rock-skinned creature with superhuman strength and a diminished intellect.
-He is taken in by Dr. Doom, who names him the It.
-The It becomes one of the Fearsome Four, though he is treated like an animal and often the victim of Doom's frustrations.
+In House of M, Ben Grimm is the sole survivor of Reed Richards' voyage to space.
+Dubbed the It, Grimm becomes one of the Fearsome Four, though he is treated like an animal and often the victim of Doctor Doom's frustrations.

 Marvel 1602

-In Neil Gaiman's Marvel 1602, Benjamin Grimm is the captain of the ship The Fantastick, before gaining his abilities from the Anomaly.
-His power is associated with the classical element of earth.
+In Neil Gaiman's Marvel 1602, Ben Grimm is the captain of the ship The Fantastick and is associated with the classical element of earth.